History of the nude in art: Greece

-The Greeks attached great importance to the naked body, of which they were proud, since it was not only the reflection of good physical health, but also the recipient of virtue and honesty, as well as a component of social advancement, as opposed to the inhibitions of other less civilized peoples.
-For the Greeks, nudity was an expression of integrity, nothing related to the human being as a whole could be eluded or isolated.
+The Greeks attached great importance to the naked body, of which they were proud, since it was not only the reflection of good physical health, but also the recipient of virtue and honesty, as well as a component of social advancement, as opposed to the inhibitions of other, less civilized peoples.
+For the Greeks, nudity was an expression of integrity; nothing related to the human being as a whole could be eluded or isolated.
 They related body and spirit, which for them were indissolubly united, in such a way that even their religiosity materialized in anthropomorphic gods.
 They related apparently antagonistic elements, and just as something as abstract as mathematics could provide them with sensory pleasure, something material like the body could become a symbol of something ethereal and immortal.
 Thus, the nude had a moral component that avoided simple sensualism, so it did not seem obscene or decadent to them, as it did to the Romans.
 This interrelation between body and spirit is inherent to Greek art, and when artists of later times imitated the Greek nude—as in the case of neoclassicism and academicism—stripped of this component, they produced lifeless works, focused on physical perfection, but without moral virtue.

-In the Greek male nude, it is essential to capture the energy, the vital force, which they transcribed through two types of virile nudes: the athlete and the hero.
+In the Greek male nude, it is essential to capture the energy and vital force they transmitted through two types of virile nudes: the athlete and the hero.
 At the Olympic Games it was customary to give the winner a ceramic vase—the "panathenaic amphorae"—with representations of the athletic discipline exercised by the winner, an excellent example of nude representations in movement, in scenes of action of great dynamism.